 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you have symptoms of pityriasis rosea.
+Contact your provider for an appointment if you have symptoms of pityriasis rosea.